Thephelpster/CI_PP3_BS/README.md

 No issues where flagged up apart from the spacing in the logo that make up the words 'BattleShips'.

-To test the game ran as i expected it to, I played through it multiple times both playing as is expected and trying to get it not to work.
+To test the game ran as expected, I played through it multiple times both as intended and trying to get it to not work to see if there were any issues that needed fixing.

 ## Testing user stories